 Possibly not as well-known as some alternative sciences, though certainly just as interesting, iridology (also known as iridodiagnosis or iridiagnosis) involves the detailed study of the iris to diagnose past, existing, and even future, health problems of a patient’s body.
 With this information, patients can take pre-emptive measures to counter and control symptoms.

-The Iridology Course begins by guiding you through the definition, purpose, and history of iridology.
+This online Iridology Course begins by guiding you through the definition, purpose, and history of iridology.
 From this early stage in the course, you will discover how changes in the physiology of the iris can be indicative of changes taking place in other parts of the body.

 Armed with the knowledge of what to look for, you will be guided in how to practice iridology and the equipment needed to do so.
 This covers the whole client journey: diagnosis, patient care, and follow-up sessions.